How can you help?

-- S. 2549, the Safe and Affordable Drugs from Canada Act of 2014?
-Find out more about this bill introduced by Senators Klobuchar/McCain).
-Find out more about this bill.
+- Will you back S. 2549, the Safe and Affordable Drugs from Canada Act of 2014?
+Find out more about this bill introduced by Senators Klobuchar/McCain.

-- Educate both incumbents and their challengers on the fact that millions of Americans safely utilize drug importation.
+- Let them know that millions of Americans safely utilize drug importation.

-- The need for access to affordable medicine.
+- Illustrate the need for access to affordable medicine.
 Use our infographic and your personal story to illustrate the severity of the problem.